pborenstein/pborenstein.com.2019/src/pages/prolegomena.md

 have any enduring value,
 but I should have control of my own stuff.

+Whenever I post something on Twitter or Facebook,
+I'm constantly checking to see if anyone liked or responded to what I wrote.

+In the early days of Twitter
+it wasn't unusual to engage in conversations that lasted throughout the day.
+But then it got mean.

 Specifically, I want something like a [commonplace book] that I can use